 As the amazing author Lysa TerKeurst says,

 “You can be true to yourself, but which version are you really being true too?”

-It was much easier to create images for LiketoKnow.it and hide behind their brand while getting some short-term financial fix, instead of really allowing for my own brand to shine and grow overtime.
+It was much easier to create images for LiketoKnow.it and hide behind their brand while getting some short-term financial fix, instead of allowing for my brand to shine and grow over time.
 I know we bloggers have to put food on the table – but I hope that my story cans how that affiliates aren’t the only way to make a living blogging.

 My sincere hope is that in me deciding to stop hiding behind something else…a small part of you will feel encouraged enough to stop hiding, too.